cassiesh/cassieshort/content/committees/index.md

 * British Journal of Psychology: 2
 * Statistics in Medicine: 2
 * PCI-Registered Reports: 1
-* International Journal of Psychophysiology: 1
+* International Journal of Psychophysiology: 2
 * Psychophysiology: 1
+* Advances in Methods and Practices in Psychological Science: 1
+* Plos ONE: 1